SimoneTruglia/My-AI-Notes/README.md

 - _002 - Linear Regression / 00 - Various / MINST_solo_con_tensori_no_ai.ipynb_ has been created from an excercise in the book _[Deep Learning for Coders with Fastai and PyTorch: AI Applications Without a PhD_ by Jeremy Howard and Sylvain Gugger](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527)_

 Many thanks to [@fastai](https://github.com/fastai) for all the free materials

+---

+[LucidateAI](https://www.youtube.com/@lucidateAI) on YouTube has been a great source of inspiration

+In particoular

+- _015 - Transformers / 00 - Various / transformer_attention.gif_ has been created from the 10th video of the above mentioned playlist

+Many thanks for all the free materials